 Whether they like it or not, all motorists require car insurance.
 It has been a legal requirement since the introduction of the Road Traffic Act in 1930 and the penalties if driving without car insurance can be extremely costly.
 They were introduced to protect motorists and cover you for your liability against other drivers.
 The cost of car insurance is forever rising, with an 11% increase in premium costs in 2017 alone.
 The average amount spent on car insurance in the UK in the first half of 2017 was £484, with younger and older drivers often paying even more.
 This is why it is important to shop around and find out which policy is going to work for you.
-Also, take into consideration other aspects that can increase your premiums, for example, the value of your car, your driving history and the security of your vehicle.
+Also, take into consideration other aspects that can increase your premiums, for example, the value of your car, your driving history and the security of your vehicle, as well as any added protection, like windscreen cover.
 But what do all the different car insurance policies mean?
 Worry not, we’ve put a quick guide together to help explain the three main types of car insurance policy.

 This is the most basic cover of the bunch and the minimum legal requirement.
 If you are in an accident that was your fault, third party policies will cover the expenses of other drivers or pedestrians who make a claim against them.
 It will cover the damage to their car and any injuries they or their passengers incur during the collision, as well as property damage and injuries to animals.
 Essentially, it covers any expenses that aren’t linked to you; any damage to your own car needs to come out of your own pocket.
 If your car is stolen, this too will have to come out of your pocket.